rex-c-chang/rex-c-chang.github.io/content/posts/2024/03/workload-identity-aks.md

 +++
-title = 'Integrate Azure AD Workload Identity with Azure Kubernetes Service (AKS)' date = 2024-03-12T15:50:00+08:00 draft = false categories = ["DevOps", "AKS", "Azure"]
+title = 'Integrate Azure AD Workload Identity with AKS' date = 2024-03-12T15:50:00+08:00 draft = false categories = ["DevOps"] tags = ["AKS", "Azure", "Azure AD Workload Identity"]
 +++

-# Integrate Workload Identity in AKS

 In this guide, we will explore how to integrate Azure AD Workload Identity with Azure Kubernetes Service (AKS).
 This integration allows AKS workloads to securely access Azure resources using managed identities, without needing to manage secrets or credentials directly within your applications.